htmfilho/htmfilho.github.io/_posts/2009/2009-08-15-jug-leader-again.md

 accumulated a lot to tell you here and I plan to do it slowly and without any chronological order.
 This restart as a blog writer is naturally zen, nothing in a hurry and getting back to the normality in a couple of days.
-So, I decided to start with my experience of going back to the <a href="http://www.cejug.org/">CEJUG</a>
+So, I decided to start with my experience of going back to the CEJUG administration.
-administration.

-CEJUG is a <a href="http://java.sun.com/community/usergroups/">Java User Group</a> of my state in Brazil.
+CEJUG is a Java User Group of my state in Brazil.
 I left the administration in January of this year, when I was overloaded by several projects and I couldn’t take care of everything at the same time.